luciusmagn/magnusi.tech/posts/huoh.md

 Minerva pointed her weapon at him and put on a very stern look: "Alright, spill it out.
 If you are his friend from old days, then you must know that Endell was in some shady stuff when he was younger.
 That means you were probably, too.
 Spill the beans."

-The man stepped two steps back and put on a shocked face: "Fine, I concede, I'm an affected, too, and I met him in the underground, but I was never really involved with the underground and kinda split off, just like he did.
+The man stepped two steps back and put on a shocked face: "Fine, I concede, I'm a Modified, too, and I met him in the underground, but I was never really involved with the underground and kinda split off, just like he did.
 He was good to me all those years back and now that I've finally managed to pull myself together, I'd like to surprise him and speak to him again."

 He tried to turn on his heel, but Minerva interrupted him: "DON'T...
 MOVE".
 The man froze in his tracks.

-"Hey, look, miss Cerés[sic]...
+"Hey, look, miss Cerees...
 I bring gifts." he reached into his bag and pulled out a bottle of wine.

 "This is for you, as a sign of good will.
 Here, it's the Silver '30, a really fine year, hard to come by!"